 - our favorite sights and destinations

-- Delicious and local Hawaiian food
+- Local Hawaiian food

 - Favorite local activities for Kona, Hilo, Volcano Village and Waimea.